vaartis/soxx/README.md

 [![Build Status](https://travis-ci.org/vaartis/soxx.svg?branch=master)](https://travis-ci.org/vaartis/soxx)

 As of now, we can index and scrape images from several popular imageboards (as much as their API allows it) via a basic web interface admin panel.
-There are plans to make adding imageboards easier with a configuration file
+Adding new imageboards with APIs ideantical to other popular ones is simple with the `scrappers.toml` configuration file.

 The image viewing part is somewhat better: you can view images either right on the search page or their own page, you can search images by